jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

 ### 28 Increased penalty for second offence under section 52A
 Section 52A(4), as amended by the Land Transport (Road Safety) Amendment Act 2023, applies only if the relevant first offence is committed on or after the day on which that Act comes into force.

+### Part 9 — Provisions relating to Land Transport (Drug Driving) Amendment Act 2025

+### 29 Review of amendments made by Land Transport (Drug Driving) Amendment Act 2025
+(1) The Minister must appoint a reviewer to review the amendments made by the Land Transport (Drug Driving) Amendment Act 2025.
+(2) The reviewer may also consider amendments made by the Land Transport (Drug Driving) Amendment Act 2022.
+(3) The reviewer must report to the Minister on the review no later than 5 years after the commencement of the Land Transport (Drug Driving) Amendment Act 2025.
+(4) The Minister must, within 60 working days of the day on which the reviewer reports to the Minister under subclause (3), present to the House of Representatives—
+  (a) the report; and
+  (b) a response to the report.

 ## Schedule 1 — Provisions concerning Land Transport Safety Authority of New Zealand